tash-g/BLKI_diel/README.md

 This repository contains scripts and data to recreate the main results and figures of this paper (currently in prep).

 ## Scripts
 A short description of each script is given below.
+Note that the raw geolocator/salt-water immersion data is provided by the SEATRACK project and so is not shared here.
+Those interested in using these data should contact the authors/SEATRACK for further information.

 - **1_extract-trips-and-behaviour.R** Extracts colony visitation/foraging trips and at-sea behaviour (rest, flight, foraging) from salt water immersion data collected from geolocator devices.
+Original salt water immersion data is not presented here (see above), but datasets in Data_inputs folder can be used to run the remaining scripts.
 - **2_prepare_attendance_data.R** Converts colony visitation data above into a time series for ACF analysis.
 - **3_statistical_analysis.R** Code and functions to carry out all statistical analyses in the manuscript.
 - **3b_statistic_analysis-randomised-GAM.R** Randomly samples attendance data and fits to a GAM examining the predictive power of sun elevation angle on activity levels.
 Includes code to run the randomisation on a high-throughput system such as _Condor_.